Smeyk/Smeyk/README.md

 https://smeyk.github.io/react-add-form/

 6. OOP based widget.
-Here we get an array of data and display it in the form of a table.
+Here we get an array of data and display it as a table.
 (The table is created in JS file)

 https://smeyk.github.io/GridView/

-7. We get the weather using api based on javascript:
+7. We get the weather using API based on javascript:

 https://smeyk.github.io/weatherVidget/